LauraBallesteros95/Shark-Attacks/README.md

 # Shark-Attacks
 Lab of Shark Attacks with Angel Expósito
-We use .
-Worked in tandem with Aida García and Javier Gómez.

 For this project, we are use a dataset of shark attacks ( https://www.kaggle.com/datasets/felipeesc/shark-attack-dataset )